geomstats/geomstats/docs/contributing.rst

    good title.

 2. **Make sure your code passes the tests**.
-The whole test suite can be run with `pytest` or `nose2`, but it is usually not recommended since it takes a long time.
+The whole test suite can be run with `nose2`, but it is usually not recommended since it takes a long time.
 It is often enough to only run the test related to your changes: for example, if you changed something in `geomstats/spd_matrices_space.py`, running the following command will